time-lab-anu/time-lab-anu.github.io/medal/2024/index.md

 Six exceptional students, who've completed their final year, 24-unit research projects under TIME Lab supervision, are in contention.
 Each of these candidates - Qixiang Chen, Liyun Zhu, Huilin Chen, Dexuan Ding, Jushang Qiu, and Liwen Luo - has demonstrated remarkable dedication to their academic pursuits and personal growth, making them strong contenders.

-The winner will gain access to a range of opportunities to elevate their academic and professional growth.
-These opportunities span from workshop registrations and attendance (e.g., TIME 2025 at WWW), to internships and PhD scholarships (3.5 to 4 years).
-We look forward to celebrating the exceptional individual who will carry forward this legacy of excellence.
+The winner will gain access to a range of opportunities to enhance their academic and professional growth.
+These opportunities include workshop registrations and attendance (e.g., TIME 2025 workshop at WWW’25), internships (TIME Lab industry partners), PhD scholarships, and top-up scholarships (covering 3.5 to 4 years, paid through the candidate's university, e.g., ANU and UNSW).
+We look forward to celebrating the exceptional individual who will continue this legacy of excellence.

+*Note that TIME Lab 2024 Medals are set on a merit basis and are not awarded based on a quota.*

 {%
   include section.html